 The meatballs in and of themselves are a world wonder, but let me fill out the plate for you for what to serve with Swedish meatballs.

-- Tangy Cranberry Sauce, for which we use the recipe on the back of the cranberry package.
+- Tangy Lingonberry Sauce, for which we use the recipe on the back of the lingonberry package.

-- Vinegary Cucumber Salad, which seems a little strange at first glance but is so essential for cutting through everything and waking the whole plate up.
+- Vinegary Cucumber Salad, which seems a little strange at first glance but is so delicious and essential for cutting through everything.
+It wakes the whole plate up.

 May your gravy be creamy and your meatballs be extra-savory and your special dinner be one to remember. ♡

 Yes!
 The flavor combo of the two meats is really good, but I’ve also enjoyed the all-beef versions that I’ve made.

 You make a basic roux and add cream and Worcestershire to it – and if you want to add all the pan juices from the meatballs in there, too, that’s delicious!
 If you like a smoother gravy, don’t add all the juices because they will create some flecks in the gravy.
 (But I don’t mind the flecks personally!
 And the flavor is top notch.)